Sarah Hawkins Editorial Studio

 Here are some quick tips based on what we’ve learned in this post:

-• Always keep the reader in mind when you’re revising by always asking the question: Is this what the reader would expect to come next?
+• Always keep the reader in mind when you’re revising by asking the question: Is this what the reader would expect to come next?

 • Begin your sentence with what the reader already knows and end it with new information.